-We have audited the accompanying consolidated balance sheets of New Oriental Education & Technology Group Inc., its subsidiaries, variable interest entities and their schools and subsidiaries (collectively, the "Group") as of May 31, 2015 and 2016, and the related consolidated statements of operations, comprehensive income, changes in equity and cash flows for each of the three years in the period ended May 31, 2016.
-Our audits also included the financial statement schedule included in Schedule I. These consolidated financial statements and financial statements schedule are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of New Oriental Education & Technology Group Inc., its subsidiaries, variable interest entities and their schools and subsidiaries (collectively, the "Group") as of May 31, 2016 and 2017, and the related consolidated statements of operations, comprehensive income, changes in equity and cash flows for each of the three years in the period ended May 31, 2017.
+Our audits also included the financial statement schedule included in Schedule I. These consolidated financial statements and financial statement schedule are the responsibility of the Group's management.
+Our responsibility is to express an opinion on these financial statements and financial statements schedule based on our audits.